Chart Color Schemes

 Parafield Gardens shows employment indicators that trail behind approximately 70% of regions assessed across Australia

 Parafield Gardens has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 5.6% as of September 2025.
-Employment growth over the past year was estimated at 1.6%.
+The unemployment rate was 5.7% as of an unspecified past year.
+Employment growth over the previous year was estimated at 1.3%.

 Frequently Asked Questions - Employment